joelkell/Visualizer/README.md

 * Fourier.java
     * Creates a fourier transform of the song
-	* Has a method which returns the average amplitude of one of the found bands also in the class
+	* Has a method which returns the average amplitude of one of the four bands also in the class
-	* The values of the amplitudes are used by circle objects to change their radius
+	* The values of the amplitudes are used by Circle objects to change their radius

 * VBackground.java
     * Extends UIElement